KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 ### Tokens

+- Trainers drop tokens when defeated in battle
+- Trainers do not drop tokens when killed
 - Tokens are ingredients for crafting tickets
 - Gym leaders drop special tokens when defeated
-- Killing trainer entities does not drop tokens

 ### Tickets

-- Tickets can be crafted
 - Tickets can be used for spawning gym leaders
 - Use (right-click) VS Seeker while holding a ticket on the other hand